Pasture-Raised Chickens Lay the Best Eggs!

 Hens vs Roosters.
 We got our first flock of chickens as 8-week-old “pullets” so they were beyond the fragile chick phase.
-The Poultry Palace outside of Sacramento was a great help with our intro to chickens and demonstrated how to catch/hold a chicken.
-At 8-weeks, The Poultry Palace could “sex” for hens and we didn’t want any roosters.
+Though now closed, the Poultry Palace in Placerville was a great help with our intro to chickens and demonstrated how to catch/hold a chicken.
+At 8-weeks, the team at the Poultry Palace could “sex” for hens and we didn’t want any roosters.
 Roosters can be good for a bit of protection and keeping the peace among the hens, but we didn't want the crowing noise nor fertilized eggs (note some city ordinances won't allow roosters).
 I wanted a variety of breeds to experience traits of different favorites and for colorful egg baskets – we’ve really enjoyed the variety and have continued this tradition with additional chicks.

-One of our early learnings was that chickens are much more fragile than our dogs and horses (who have vets on speed-dial) – even though we were quick to recognize when a chicken wasn’t acting 100% healthy and did what we could for her quickly, it’s common to lose some birds.
+One of our early learnings was that chickens are much more fragile than our dogs and horses (who have vets on speed-dial) – even though we were quick to recognize when a chicken wasn’t acting 100% healthy and did what we could for her quickly, it’s common to lose some birds to various illnesses.
 We also had a few rounds of predator issues we had to address (more below).
 Losing some older hens gave me an excuse to add to chicks to my flock!

-Many people buy chicks from their local feed store, but I decided to buy day-old mail-order chicks in 2019 (IdealPoultry) and 2020 (MyPetChicken).
-These large hatcheries offer lots of breed variety and have a high success rate for “sexing” chicks (most say 80-90% depending on breed but we had 100% female accuracy).
+Many people buy chicks from their local feed store, but I decided to buy day-old mail-order chicks in 2019 (IdealPoultry), 2020 and 2023 (MyPetChicken).
+These large hatcheries offer lots of breed variety and have a high success rate for “sexing” chicks (most say 80-90% depending on breed but we've had 100% female accuracy).
 They also offer Marek’s vaccines which I prefer for pet chickens.
-I followed all the hatcheries’ recommendations to ensure warm transport and didn’t lose any in shipping.
-The babies are still existing off their egg nutrition during shipping, but arrive thirsty and hungry, so I was prepared to dip their little beaks in water and show them to their special chick feed.
+I followed all the hatcheries’ recommendations to ensure warm transport so didn’t lose chicks due to cold shipping.
+The babies are still existing off their egg nutrition during shipping, but arrive thirsty and hungry, so I was prepared to dip their little beaks in water and incent them with special chick feed.

-Though I was checking daily for “pasty butt”, I should have checked/cleaned more often, but learned that lesson with one chick and have been diligent about any possible poop issues since then.
+It was lots of fun watching the baby chicks grow and learn!
+I captured the daily growth of my 2023 chicks with highlights in the progress video above from days-old to 15-weeks.
+Though I was checking daily for “pasty butt”, I learned with one of my first 2019 chicks that you may need to check/clean more frequently so have been diligent about any possible poop issues since then.
 Like most animals, watching for basic drinking, eating, defecating, and normal movement usually highlights health problems.
 One chick had “crooked toes” and we successfully splinted them with vet wrap so she grew up with normal feet that could hold onto a roost bar.

 Hand-raising chicks was such a special experience and allowed them to bond more closely with me.
-They spent their first 6-8 weeks in our house/garage where we could provide a warmer environment and I got to see their individual personalities develop which solidified naming.
+They spent their first 4-8 weeks in our house/garage where we could provide a warmer environment and I got to see their individual personalities develop, which also solidified their naming.
 They all know my voice and come running for food when they hear it.
 A few of my girls were fliers and would regularly perch on my shoulder and head.
-Troy looked forward to the chicks being old enough to move out of his garage at ~6 weeks.
+Troy looked forward to the chicks being old enough to move out of his garage and down to the barn.

 We built a chick coop/run next to the big hens’ coop so the chicks and hens could be separated while getting to know each other.
 We’ve successfully introduced many animals over the years but are always delighted when our plans result in non-eventful integration.
-When the pullets were closer to adult hen size, we let them meet in the pasture for several days, and then did the farmer’s trick of moving the 4-month-olds to the big coop at night when everyone was sleepy/roosting.
+When the pullets were closer to adult hen size (12-16 wks), we let them meet in the pasture for a couple of weeks, and then did the farmer’s trick of moving the young one to the big coop at night when everyone was sleepy/roosting.
 Everyone woke up in the morning with their new flock.
 Our hen coop cam showed any pecking order issues which we quickly addressed with some additional lower roost bars for the less-dominant girls.

 Though llamas are known for guarding sheep and goats, we’ve found they don’t bond with our chickens so don’t step in to protect them.
 We even have one barn camera video of a coyote running a few feet in front of one of our llamas on his way to the chickens!
 For a while, we had one llama who was very territorial and would raise an alarm if a predator put one paw in her pasture.
 Sadly, we lost that llama so experienced what most people must deal with and had to come up with other predator prevention methods.

 Our coop and chicken run were built to be predator proof so that is the first recommended step in defense.
 We are big fans of our coop auto-door that lets our hens in/out at dawn/dusk (after we made sure they were trained to go in at night to roost).
 Our main predator problems were at dawn and dusk when some predators are still hunting, and our chickens were anxious to get out for bugs.
-We solved that with a second timed door on the run that opens mid-morning, and we close it after headcount at dinnertime.
-We’ve only lost one chicken in the year since we started this new routine so think our hens can still enjoy many hours of free-range pasture during the safest time of the day.
-They choose some risk to experience life beyond 4 walls – take a look at these photos to see the happy birds.
+We solved that with a second timed door on the larger wire run that opens mid-morning, and we close it after headcount at barn animal dinnertime feeding.
+We hadn't lost any chickens for over a year since started this new routine so decided our hens could still enjoy many hours of free-range pasture during the safest time of the day.
+Unfortunately, we occasionally get mid-day-hunting coyotes so have to stay vigilant to protect our free-range flock.
+Our chickens are not forced to leave the run but rather they choose some risk to experience life beyond 4 walls (not to get too philosophical about risks/rewards and quality of life that applies to more than just chicken!) – take a look at these photos to see the happy birds.